3.1: Explanatory and Response Variables

 When confronted with a research question that involves exploring the relationship between two variables, the first and most crucial step is to determine which of the four cases represents the data structure of the problem.
 In other words, the first step should be classifying the two relevant variables according to their role and type, and only then can we determine what statistical tools should be used to analyze them. |

-Now let’s go back to our eight examples and determine which of the four cases represents the data structure of each:
+Now let’s go back to our examples and determine which of the four cases represents the data structure of each:

 Example 1